pineapplethevoyager/clinerules/clinerules/cline-for-research.md

 ---
 **Notes:**

-*   This rule relies on the user having the Perplexity and Firecrawl MCP servers connected and running.
+*   This rule relies on the user having the Perplexity Firecrawl, and Serper MCP servers connected and running.
 *   The "Quick Web Search" option is currently hypothetical and would require a Serper MCP server to be implemented and connected.
 *   Error handling (e.g., if an MCP tool fails) is omitted for brevity but should be considered for a production rule.